 A common question for those contemplating Yoga therapy training is ‘How can I use my Yoga Therapy training after I graduate?’
 This is something we are often asked by Yoga teachers who are considering undertaking our Graduate Certificate in Yoga Therapy.
 There are several vocational pathways for qualified Yoga Therapists which will continue to expand over time, and which will establish Yoga Therapy more strongly within the healthcare arena.

-Therapeutic Yoga classes sit between one-to-one Yoga Therapy consultations and general yoga classes.
-They can be based on a common condition such as anxiety, or be more generalised for people who can’t attend regular yoga classes due to say, recovery from cancer or an injury.
-Yoga therapy skills and knowledge are critical when running therapeutic Yoga classes.
+Therapeutic groups sit between one-to-one Yoga Therapy consultations and general yoga classes.
+They can be based on a common condition such as anxiety, insomnia, or back pain or be more generalised for people who can’t attend regular yoga classes due to say, recovery from cancer or an injury.
+Yoga therapy skills and knowledge are critical when running therapeutic groups.
 Often you may gain private clients from these classes, plus if you choose to specialise in certain conditions you may be able to integrate your classes with a number of outside organisations, such as, the Cancer Council or the MS Society.

 Integrative Health Teams

-Many hospitals and clinics are now looking at Integrative Health Teams including practitioners from the fields of complementary medicine.
+Many hospitals and clinics now have Integrative Health Teams which include practitioners from the fields of complementary medicine.
 Being part of an Integrative Health Team generally means Yoga Therapists require specific post-graduate training.
-They need to be able to understand health conditions from a both a yogic and western medicine perspective.
+You need to be able to understand health conditions from a both a yogic and western medicine perspective.
 Prospective employers are often also looking for people with higher levels of skills and qualifications than general yoga teachers.